 With Mary's innovative Year-Round Campus program, you have the flexibility to achieve your Bachelor's in Communication Sciences & Disorders in just 2.6 years, or opt for a combined Bachelor's and Master of Science in Speech-Language Pathology, all within a span of four years.

 Incoming freshmen who have displayed superior academic performance in high school and have been officially admitted to the University of Mary can apply for Early Assurance to the communication sciences and disorders program, which many students pursue to prepare for an advanced degree program.

 Please visit our catalog for admission requirements and a full list of our courses.

 Careers & Outcomes

-The U.S. Bureau of Labor Statistics projects the employment of speech-language pathologists to grow by 29% from 2020 to 2030.
-This is due to factors that include a growing population of older adults, increased awareness of speech and language disorders in younger children, and medical advances that improve the survival rate of victims of trauma and stroke.
+The U.S. Bureau of Labor Statistics projects the employment of speech-language pathologists to grow by 19% from 2022 to 2032.
+This is due to factors that include an increased awareness of speech and language disorders in younger children and medical advances that improve the survival rate of victims of trauma and stroke.

 Locally, North Dakota’s rapidly growing population has increased the number of children needing speech and language therapy.
 This pronounced need has resulted in abundant employment opportunities in our region.